 For a lot of writers, it’s about a sentence sounding or reading right, and the arrangement of words comes quite naturally.

 Even though the examples above are simplistic, I hope they will help you understand the basics.

-Because it is relatively mechanical, you can use a lot of online grammar tools to help you check your accuracy.
+Because it is relatively mechanical, you can use one of the many free online grammar tools available now to help you check your accuracy.

 You can write to suit not only your readers but also to refine your unique writer’s voice and tone.